 A holophrase is a single word used to sum up a full phrase or idea, like bouncebackability, ungetatable, or unputdownable.
 It takes its name from a linguistic phenomenon called holophrasis, whereby whole thoughts or sets of ideas are communicated by a single word or (as with babies first learning to speak) a single sound.

-A homoeosemant is a word that has almost similar meaning to another, but not quite.
-Also known as “semi-synonyms,” homoeosematic words basically account for the ever so slight differences in meaning between sets of related words, like ask, question, probe, enquire, interview and interrogate.
+According to a 1914 dictionary, a homoeosemant is a word that has almost similar meaning to another, but not quite.
+Also known as “semi-synonyms,” homoeosematic words basically account for the ever so slight differences in meaning between sets of related words, like ask, question, probe, enquire, interview, and interrogate.

 An oxytone is a word with stress on its final syllable, like guiTAR.
 A paroxytone has its stress on the second to last syllable, like piAno.
 And a proparoxtone on the syllable before that, like acCORdion.
 Originally used in reference to Ancient Greek, terms like these are used in English to account for the differences between homographic words like CONduct as in “good conduct” (a paroxytone), and conDUCT as in “to conduct an orchestra” (an oxytone).